jagadeeshjr5/answer.engine/README.md

 3. Chunking & embedding.
 4. Language model.

+**Things happening under the hood:**

-**1. Search engine:** The search engine component of answer.engine crawls through the web to find and rank the web pages that match the user's query.
+The search engine component of answer.engine crawls through the web to find and rank the web pages that match the user's query.
 We are using Google Search to get the most relevant URLs.

-**2. Web scraper:** The Web scraper then takes the URLs from the search engine and scrape the contents of the website
+The web scraper then takes these URLs and scrapes the contents of the websites.
+The scraped raw text is often noisy and might contain junk data.
+To remove this junk data and pass the relevant content to the language model, we chunk the text with some overlap and create embeddings of each chunk.
+We then use these embeddings to calculate the cosine similarity and get the most relevant chunks for the user's query.
+Finally, we pass only a certain number of top N chunks as context to the language model, which uses that context to answer the user's query.
+Chunking and embedding also help reduce the input prompt tokens, which enhances the input prompt cost-efficiency.